zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The most straightforward interpretation of Equations 17.158 and 17.159 treats the individual terms as *partial waves*.
 If we examine the definition of the vector tesseral harmonics given by Equation 17.136, we may note that \\(\bm{N\_{m,n}}\\) has a radial component, while \\(\bm{M\_{m,n}}\\) does not.
 Since an electric charge is a source of a radially-symmetric electric field, we may interpret the existence of the radial component of \\(\bm{N\_{m,n}}\\) as a sign of the fact that the sphere contains a distribution of electric charges; therefore, the partial waves prefixed with \\(b_n'\\) are said to be of the *electric type*.
 At the same time, in comparison to Equation 17.36 of the electric field, Equation 17.37 of the magnetic field has the coefficients \\(a_n'\\) and \\(b_n'\\) interchanged; similar logical steps lead to the conclusion that the partial waves prefixed with \\(a_n'\\) are of the *magnetic type* \[[17](#references) (ch 9.22)\].

-We may also show that the field becomes transverse in the radiation zone (see Equation 13.14 for the general case).
+We may also show that the field becomes transverse in the radiation zone (see Equation 13.14 for the case of a scattering object of an arbitrary shape).
 Using the asymptotic expressions of the spherical Bessel functions given by Equation 17.52, for large \\(x\\), the corresponding Riccati-Bessel functions (and their derivatives) take the form

 $$ \tag{18.2}
 \begin{aligned}